Now Accepting Submissions

 The General Design Track offers hands-on experience working with established color, background, prop artists, and art directors

 while the Storyboard Track offers hands-on experience working with lead storyboard artists and directors.

 Applicants that were not selected will be notified by the end of December.
 Please note: notification dates are subject to change.

 You must be 18 years or older to participate.
-You must possess and present evidence of identity and United States employment eligibility (valid for the duration of the Program).
+Participation in the Nick Artist Program is a full-time job.
+You must possess and present evidence of identification and United States employment eligibility (valid for the duration of the Program).
 If you have previously applied to the Program and have not been selected, you are welcome and encouraged to apply again.
 However, you are required to submit an updated portfolio or storyboard, supplemental materials, and/or reel each time you apply.